Oct 25, 2017

 Consider learning joint mobility

-QiGong forms are very beneficial for your joint health, when practised correctly, but if your mobility have suffered many years of sedentary life, working at a desk, and sitting all day long, some additional, more targeted joint mobility exercise will have the benefit of being able to perform each movement with greater accuracy, having your joints prepared for movement, further strengthening the already great effect of QiGong on your health.
+QiGong forms are very beneficial for your joint health, when practised correctly, but if your mobility has suffered many years of sedentary life, working at a desk, and sitting all day long, some additional, more targeted joint mobility exercise will have the benefit of being able to perform each movement with greater accuracy, having your joints prepared for movement, further strengthening the already great effect of QiGong on your health.

 The human body was designed for movement, yet we tend to sit all day long, be it at work at home or in transport.
 Without going too deep into the various adverse health effects of sitting that much, the one most immediately applicable to consider is: Your joints will stiffen, limiting your movement.

 Your joints are lubricated with a special liquid called synovial fluid.
 This works much like oil in an engine, reducing friction between moving parts.
 When you are motionless, your body considers your joints out of use and reduces the amount of synovial fluid secreted into them.
-When you move however, the secretion of the fluid will increase, to protect the joints form the increased demand, making your movement smoother and easier in turn.
+When you move, however, the secretion of the fluid will increase, to protect the joints form the increased demand, making your movements smoother and easier in turn.

 After not having moved enough for many years and especially if your joints are very stiff, the quality of the movement to reclaim your mobility will be of the utmost importance.
 To avoid being injured, you must not only move very carefully and slowly, but your movement will have to be anatomically correct.
 The below training video playlist offers a thorough and superbly effective approach towards joint mobility, from Scott Sonnon, a great advocate of reclaiming health through movement: